 - Read all the question parts in the whole case.

 - Read the specific question part you want to answer.

 - Answer concisely in the right page and template.

 - Move onto the next question part when finished.
-If the allocated time is up and you’re still not done, write what you can and move on.
+If the allocated time is up and you’re still not done, type what you can and move on.

-Are you facing your CFA Level III this exam cycle?
-Remember that we have a free practice exam for you that you can take now.
-If you have a question, let us know in the comments below!
+Are you facing your CFA Level 3 this exam cycle?
+Remember that we have a free Level 3 practice exam for you that you can take now.